hailo-ai/Hailo-Application-Code-Examples/runtime/python/model_scheduler_inference/README.md

 NOTE: This is a very basic example meant for basis of a Python inference code using the Model Scheduler.
 You are more than welcome to change it to suite your needs.

-IMPORTANT NOTE: The example takes into account that the hailort_serivce is either disabled or enabled.
-With that saying, there could be a case where the hailort_serivce is enabled, but the inference will fall on "hailort_serivce not enabled".
-In that case, just run the following command on your terminal:  ```sudo systemctl disable hailort.service --now  && sudo systemctl daemon-reload && sudo systemctl enable hailort.service --now``` and re-run the example.
+IMPORTANT NOTE: To be able to run this example, the hailort_serivce must be enabled by running ```sudo systemctl enable hailort.service --now``.
+Notice that there could be a case where hailort_serivce is enabled, but the inference will fall on "hailort_serivce not enabled".
+In that case, just run the following command on your terminal:  ```sudo systemctl disable hailort.service --now  && sudo systemctl daemon-reload && sudo systemctl enable hailort.service --now``` and re-run the example.</br>
+Some Linux distributions are delivered without the init system ```systemd```, which is required for the multiprocess service.
+In such a case, it is possible to run the service using the compiled executable ```hailort_service```.

 For more information, run ```./hailo_inference_scheduler.py -h```